 - If we wish for a better world, you and I must strive to make the various episodes of life end well—with goodness and justice winning over malice and evil.

-- Lastly, we must enhance inner capacities for peace and reconciliation; enhance the better angels of your nature.
+- Lastly, we must all enhance our inner capacities for peace and reconciliation.
+Challenge yourself to enhance the “better angels” of your nature.

 As one of my heroes, Abe Lincoln, said famously in his first inaugural address: “I am loathe to close.
 We are not enemies, but friends.
 We must not be enemies… The mystic chords of memory, stretching from every battlefield, and patriot grave, to every living heart and hearthstone, all over this broad land, will yet swell the chorus of the Union, when again touched, as surely they will be, by the better angels of our nature.”
 (Please see Part II.)